Hope (expectation): Tiqvah (Strong’s 8615)

-As for you also, by the blood of My covenant with you, I have sent forth your prisoners out of the waterless pit.
-Return to the stronghold, you prisoners of hope [ha-tiq’vah].
-Today, also, do I declare that I will render double to you…
+As for you also, because of the blood of My covenant with you, I have sent your prisoners free from the waterless pit.
+Return to the stronghold, you prisoners who have the hope [ha-tiq’vah].
+This very day I am declaring that I will restore double to you…

-…And YHWH their God will save them in that day as the flock of His people; For they are as the stones of a crown sparkling in His land.
-For how great is His goodness and how great is His beauty!
+…And YHWH their God will save them on that day as the flock of His people; for they are like the precious stones of a crown sparkling on His land.
+For how great will their loveliness and beauty be!

 God would render double to the God-followers who have suffered, just like Job received double at the end of his trials.
 But it’s not just what you receive, it’s what you become!
 God sees His followers as sparkling jewels in His crown.
 We are His flock living in His land.
 We are His children, waiting for Him in hope.

-Let us be hope-filled in the year to come!
+Regardless of what comes our way, let us be hope-filled in the years to come!

-Now may the God of hope fill you with all joy and peace as you believe in Him, so that you may overflow with hope by the power of the Holy Spirit.
+Now may the God of hope fill you with all joy and peace in believing, so that you will abound in hope by the power of the Holy Spirit.